-Premier Modular was one of the first offsite specialists in the UK and in Europe to engineer a solution which allows a feature mono-pitch roof to be manufactured in the factory and installed in just a few hours.
+Premier was the first offsite specialist in the UK and in Europe to engineer a solution which allows a feature mono-pitch roof to be manufactured in the factory and craned into position in just a few hours.

 This is a significant innovation which pushes the boundaries of modular technology by extending offsite fabrication to roof construction and is proven, having already been used for six projects in sectors as diverse as retail and education.

 Premier’s solution adds a completely new architectural dimension to modular construction, allowing the creation of a distinctive angled roof externally and a dramatic vaulted ceiling internally up to 7m high.

 The interior of a building can be flooded with light with the addition of roof glazing or a north light, creating an open, attractive internal space that has multiple applications – from restaurants to classrooms and offices.

 For further design flexibility, the vaulted ceiling can be finished in plasterboard and timber joists can be specified – or the steel structure can be exposed for a more functional appearance.

 Previously, if an architect or client specifies a mono-pitch roof for a modular building, this element has had to be added using in-situ construction methods because of the height restrictions of transporting a module with a roof to site.
 An assembled roof structure will usually have a 6m pitch which with a module, makes it too high for road transport.

 Constructing a roof on site using traditional methods increases the number of trades, the cost of prelims (scaffolding and edge protection), adds to the programme time by at least two weeks and involves work at height with all the associated health and safety implications.

 With the use of Premier’s hinged roofing system, the process of constructing the roof on site is reduced from around two weeks to just a few hours with all the benefits of offsite construction – enhanced quality and precision, improved health and safety on site, earlier occupation, faster return on investment and simplified procurement.